Wichita Snowfall Totals & Accumulation Averages

 How Much Snow Normally Accumulates in Wichita

-The snowpack typically builds to over five inches on only two or three days a year.
+The snowpack typically builds to over five inches on only one or two days a year.
 Most years, the snow covering Wichita never gets over ten inches deep.

 Jay Lawrimore, Ron Ray, Scott Applequist, Bryant Korzeniewski, Matthew Menne.
 2016.
 Global Summary of the Month and Year, Version 1.0.
 NOAA National Centers for Environmental Information.